-Motomachi, which used to be a trading port, is now a sightseeing area with various buildings.
+Motomachi, which used to be a trading port city, is now a sightseeing area with various buildings.
 You can find the building’s design influenced by different cultures including American, Russian, and English.

 You can also find a Russian Orthodox Church by the name of Hakodate Orthodox Church depicting the influence of Russians in the region.

-The church bell rings at 7 am every Saturday and Sunday morning.
+The Hakodate Orthodox Church bell rings at 7 am every Saturday and Sunday morning.
 Interestingly, it is also listed as one of the 100 Best Soundscapes in Japan.

 Take your time to explore and stroll through the streets of Motomachi which are a unique fusion of the Eastern and the Western culture.

 10. Visit the Hakodate Museum of Northern People